theawesomecoder61/FOSSR/README.md

 ## Building for yourself
 1. Make sure Xcode is installed
-2. Download as ZIP or clone the repo
+2. Download the repo as a ZIP or clone the repo
-3. Run the project
+3. Open the project in Xcode and run the project
 4. Enjoy!

 ## Planned features